 To be eligible for a refund, you must notify the college in writing of your intent to withdraw from a program or course, and you must meet the criteria described below under "Refund Schedule".

-Consideration for refunds or financial holds may be given in special circumstances or for compassionate reasons.
-The Registrar (or designate) will be the authority for the approval of special circumstances.
+Consideration for refunds or financial holds may be given when a student can demonstrate that circumstances beyond their control led to financial consequences.
+The Registrar (or designate) is the authority for the approval of special circumstances.

-Students with outstanding fees must clear this debt with the college before being allowed to reregister in the next term.
-While a student's account is on hold, unofficial transcripts, official transcripts, credential, or letter requests will be withheld until fees are paid in full.
+Students with outstanding fees must clear this debt with the college before being allowed to register in a future term.
+Official and unofficial transcripts, as well as credentials and letter requests will be withheld until fees are paid in full.

 Students who have outstanding fees by the 20% point of their term or session without alternative payment arrangements with the college will be withdrawn by the Office of the Registrar from their program or course, and remain responsible for all assessed fees.
 Academic and financial penalties will be applied as outlined above.